 This is quite an intriguing phenomenon.
-Just as Hadoop was becoming a household name after 10 years of existence, people are now running from it as if it were an object-oriented database (though admittedly that’s a bit too harsh to say, because Hadoop at least had happy users).
+Just as Hadoop was becoming a household name after 10 years of existence (while creating new terms like “BI on Hadoop”), people are now running from it as if it were an object-oriented database (though admittedly that’s a bit too harsh to say, because Hadoop at least had happy users).
 We’re not talking “trough of disillusionment,” it’s more like the “trough of disembowelment.”

 So, what happened?
 The fact is, the name didn’t have longevity and people turned on it.
 Don’t get me wrong, Hadoop is a great name for a stuffed elephant (I mean a toy one, of course), but clearly less appealing for the foundation of your modern data architecture.
 It didn’t help that the creator of Hadoop pronounced it HAD-doop, while you pronounced it huh-DOOP.

 Is the thing that we once proudly called Hadoop going away any time soon?
 Of course not.
 Businesses are still buying the-technology-formerly-known-as-Hadoop in droves, because we all know it actually works well.
 And if it’s to continue proliferating, we can’t keep ignoring the name, nor can we call it TTFKAH.
 Or can we?
 (I was told we can’t.)

 Fortunately, we at Arcadia Data have adopted a new name for the thing you get when you work with the-technology-formerly-known-as-Hadoop vendors.
 Since the key component of Hadoop is the file system, we thought to put the emphasis of the new name there.
 We call it the Distributed Universal Filesystem for Universal Systems, or Dufus.
 Some say the name is redundant, but I believe it has a nice ring to it.
 I see a “Strata + Dufus World” in the near future.